AI in Software Testing

 How is software testing using artificial intelligence different from traditional software testing?

-For all the skeptical people out there: yes, general AI in its true meaning is not available yet, and isn’t expected to become available in the next 20 years or so.
+For all the skeptical people out there: yes, we know what you're thinking.
+General AI in its true meaning is not available yet, and isn't expected to become available in the next 20 years or so.
 The reality is that AI and ML terms are being used interchangeably all across the internet.
-We’ll spare you the time and won’t contemplate how and why it happened, as it’s not the goal of this article.
-What’s important to know, though, is that testRigor uses multiple Machine Learning models to help our customers improve the efficiency of their QA testing as much as it’s technically imaginable with the latest infrastructure available.
+We'll spare you the time and won't contemplate how and why it happened, as it's not the goal of this article.
+What's important to know, though, is that testRigor uses multiple Machine Learning models to help our customers improve the efficiency of their QA testing as much as it's technically imaginable with the latest infrastructure available.
 And even more importantly, these possibilities come at a reasonable price.

 So how exactly is testRigor different?